MichaelGombos/The-Art-Of-Drift/Readme.md

 - add zoom feature to map maker
 - update the tab key to use the navigatin system
 - fix the space key on text input
-- fix car not behaving the same while backwards
 - add the rest of the car styles + profile avatars
 - update ghost default avatar to be a robot
 - update navigation to increase in location depth while searching for a neighbor. (instead of only searching for the next index on the valid action list) This will allow me to have a 9x9 grid and navigate up/down/left/right even if each individual cell has alot of nesting.
 Because right now the navigation really only works if there is only 1 level of nesting ex (1 column that has 5 rows of buttons)